The pre-order window for UNSUNG is closing soon.

 Kontakt Player is a free, limited version designed to run “Player-compatible” sample libraries, which are specifically licensed by Native Instruments for use with the free player.
 These libraries typically appear in Kontakt’s “Libraries” tab and often require serial number activation via Native Access.
 Wrongtools libraries will need the paid “full” version.

-It will take up 5.5 GB of free diskspace
+It will take up 5.5 GB of your diskspace

 CURRENT VERSION